Graduate Program in

 Definition of Prefix

-ASH 5409.
+ASN 5225.
 Imperial China (3).
-This course familiarizes students with the history of Imperial China, examining China’s dynasties and discussing the political, cultural, social, religious, ideological, and economic developments that characterized each period.
+China has a particularly rich and vibrant history, one that remain relevant to this very day.
+This course familiarizes students with the history of Imperial China as they examine China's dynasties and discuss the political, cultural, social, religious, ideological, and economic developments that characterizes each period.

 ASN 5910r.
 Supervised Research (1–5).
 (S/U grade only).
 A maximum of three hours may apply to the master's degree.
 May be repeated to a maximum of five semester hours.